IBM/cp4ba-rapid-deployment/cp4ba-21-0-1/Readme.md

 # Setting up the Tech Jam Infrastructure

-This github project provides you a bunch of sample scripts and template files to set up the IBM Automation SWAT Client Onboarding Demo on your own environment.
+This github project provides you a bunch of sample scripts and sample template files to set up the IBM Automation SWAT Client Onboarding Demo on your own environment.
 Other deployments are also supported.

 **IMPORTANT:** The primary use for those scripts and templates is for rapid set-up of CP4BA DEMO and ENABLEMENT environments, for example to host the Client Onboarding Demo.
 Those scripts and templates shoud not be used to set-up customer environments for development, test, pre-production or production as they might have for example stronger security requirements.
 For such deployments, pls. use the official CP4BA documentation that can be found here: **https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation**

 **IMPORTANT:** Opening a Case against official IBM Support due to issues with these scripts or issues with the results of these scripts is not supported.
+Instead, IBMers can use this IBM internal Slack channel: **#dba-swat-asset-qna** (**https://ibm-cloud.slack.com/archives/C026TD1SGCA**), everyone else can open a new issue in this github.

 This doc provides you step-by-step instructions to set up the needed infrastructure for the Demo or your deployment, this is:
-- Install IBM Cloud Pak for Business Automation version 21.0.1 (enterprise deployment, support for newer versions will be added moving forward)
+- Install IBM Cloud Pak for Business Automation version 21.0.1 (enterprise deployment)
 - Get the required infrastructure on IBM Cloud (OpenShift cluster, VM for LDAP and optionally VM for RPA)
 - Installing all the prerequisite software of CP4BA (LDAP and DB2)
 - Optional: Install all other components needed by the Client Onboarding Demo (Machine Learning Service needed by ADS and optionally RPA to execute some tasks by robots)